-Over the years since I’ve relied on these blogs and websites to solve problems and educate myself.
+Over the years I’ve relied on these blogs and websites to solve problems and educate myself.
 Generally if you have a problem with some technology the first thing you do is search for the error on the web.
 If that didn’t work you may consider reading a manual.
 Nowadays you could also ask your AI.

-Check out the latest Blog Post –
+Check out the latest Blog Posts –

 Or have a look at the projects pages